johnmcha/johnmcha/README.md

-### Hi there 👋
 ### G'day mates!

-this is Johnny Cha studying AI data science using python.
+This is Johnny Cha studying AI data science using Python.

-It's not been a long time since I began to learn python, I have been already feeling that this is a great language.
+It's not been a long time since I began to learn Python,

+But, I have been already feeling that this is a great language.